IBM/SpectrumScale_ECE_OS_READINESS/README.md

 This tool is run when installing ECE with the Spectrum Scale toolkit, it is used by the toolkit to do a more comprehensive inter node checking from a cluster perspective, this tool does only check at node level.
 Each run it generates a JSON file with name IP_ADDRESS.json where some data is saved, on standalone mode this file is only for reference.

-SW requirements, install them before runnig this tool:
+**PREREQUESITES:** Before running this tool you **must** install the software prerequesites.
+Those are:
- - RPM packages that are listed on on packages.json file.
+ * RPM packages that are listed on on packages.json file.
- - needs python-dmidecode and python-ethtool RPM packages.
+ * python-dmidecode and python-ethtool RPM packages.
- - nvme-cli RPM package if NVME are drive[s] exists in the system
+ * nvme-cli RPM package if NVME are drive[s] exists in the system
- - storcli if SAS card[s] exists in the system
+ * storcli if SAS card[s] exists in the system

 The tool requires one parameter (--ip) to be passed, it has to be the local IP where RAID traffic is going to happen.
 It does not allow names of a node it must be an IPv4 address